Mixer Atlas reference for ERC20 & TRC20

 Privacy wording

-Responsible mixer copy explains limits instead of promising certainty, invisibility, or guaranteed outcomes.
+Responsible mixer copy explains limits instead of promising certainty, invisibility, or guaranteed results.

 Signals